 UVA prioritizes the use of adapted, low-maintenance, and non-invasive plant species in landscape design and replacement.
 Irrigation is not standard practice at UVA and nearly all landscapes are designed using xeriscaping techniques with specification of drought-tolerant plants.

 All pest management, except for Athletics and Intramural Recreation fields, is directed by UVA’s Plant Healthcare Specialist.
-Grounds are maintained in accordance with Integrated Pest Management (IPM) strategies that adhere to a four-tiered approach.
-The Plant Healthcare specialist is responsible for setting action thresholds and will recommend plant replacement in situations where plant material is likely to attract pests.
+Grounds are maintained in accordance with Integrated Pest Management strategies that adhere to a four-tiered approach.
+The Plant Healthcare Specialist is responsible for setting action thresholds and will recommend plant replacement in situations where plant material is likely to attract pests.
 When controls are used, biological controls, such as the use of nematodes, are prioritized.

 UVA Facilities Management Landscaping Services operates its own composting facilities for weeds and other landscape trimmings.
-The majority of all the debris generated by the University's maintenance tasks remains on Grounds at a stockpile location.
+The majority of debris generated by the University's maintenance tasks remains on Grounds at a stockpile location.
 The institution's woody waste is ground into wood chips for reuse as rough mulch and non-woody waste is composted along with leaves.